charmbracelet/bubbletea/tutorials/basics/README.md

     )
 ```

-Bubble Tea programs are comprised of a model that describes the application
+Bubble Tea programs are comprised of a **model** that describes the application
-state and three simple functions that are centered around the model:
+state and three simple functions that are centered around that model:

 * **Initialize**, a function that returns the model's initial state.
 * **Update**, a function that handles incoming events and updates the model accordingly.